nelson123-lab/my-Data-Science-learnings/Machine Learning/Topicwise/LSTM.md

+## LSTM
 LSTM (Long Short-Term Memory) is a type of recurrent neural network (RNN) architecture that addresses the vanishing gradient problem, which is a challenge faced by traditional RNNs.
 The vanishing gradient problem occurs when the gradients used to update the weights during backpropagation diminish exponentially as they propagate through time steps, making it difficult for the network to learn long-term dependencies.

-LSTM overcomes the vanishing gradient problem by introducing a memory cell and three gating mechanisms: the input gate, the forget gate, and the output gate.
+- LSTM overcomes the vanishing gradient problem by introducing a memory cell and three gating mechanisms: the input gate, the forget gate, and the output gate.
 These gates control the flow of information within the LSTM unit, allowing it to selectively retain or discard information at each time step.
+- The core idea of LSTM is to have a mechanism that selectively retains or discards information over time.
+This is achieved through various gates: the forget gate, input gate, and output gate.

 Here's how LSTM works: